Dedicated to the power of conversation.

 Noelia Aponte-Silva, BS

-Noelia holds a Bachelor of Science Degree in Biotechnology from the University of Puerto Rico, Mayagüez, and completed graduate-level coursework in Environmental Science at the University of Puerto Rico, Río Piedras.
+Noelia holds a Bachelor of Science in Biotechnology from the University of Puerto Rico, Mayagüez, and completed graduate-level coursework in Environmental Science at the University of Puerto Rico, Río Piedras.

 The natural beauty of her homeland, Puerto Rico.
 Laughs with loved ones, conversations with her grandmother, and playtime with her cat.
 A cup of coffee, gardening, puzzles, and documentaries.